Egypt extends detention of activist who criticized president

-CAIRO (AP) — Egyptian prosecutors on Saturday extended the detention of an activist and vocal critic of President Abdel Fattah el-Sissi, the activist’s lawyer said.
+CAIRO (AP) — Egyptian prosecutors Saturday extended the detention of an activist and vocal critic of President Abdel Fattah el-Sissi, the activist’s lawyer said.

 Police detained Patrick George Zaki, 28, an Egyptian student at the University of Bologna in Italy, after he arrived in Cairo earlier this month on what was supposed to be a brief visit home.
 He was ordered to remain in custody pending an investigation into allegations of disseminating false news and calling for unauthorized protests.
 Zaki has denied the claims against him.